-Between 1 April 2022 and 28 October 2022, a total of 722 complaints have been received.
-This shows a decrease of 395 (35.4%) complaints in comparison to 2021, but is similar to the number of complaints received during this time period in 2019/20 where we had 663 complaints.
+Between 1 April 2022 and 31 December 2022, a total of 908 complaints have been received.
+This shows a decrease of 445 (32.9%) complaints in comparison to 2021, but is similar to the number of complaints received during this time period in 2019/20 where we had 896 complaints.

-What the data shows is that in 2020, during covid, there was a substantial decrease in the number of complaints received.
+The data shows that in 2020, during COVID, there was a substantial decrease in the number of complaints received.
 In 2021, there was then an increase in complaints as restrictions eased across Scotland.
-This latest data shows that the number of complaints appear to have stabilised back to the pre-covid levels seen in 2019/20.
+This latest data shows that the number of complaints appear to have stabilised back to the pre-COVID levels seen in 2019/20.